First time in Cozumel ? - Things to do...

 Cozumel Island is the second largest inhabited island in Mexico, located a mere 11 miles off the eastern coast of the Yucatan peninsula.
 It is covered by tropical jungle and mangrove wetlands in approximately 80% of its surface.
 The remaining surface is constituted by San Miguel, a 100+ year old settlement currently populated by approximately 90,000 inhabitants.
 Similar to the Yucatan and Florida peninsulas, Cozumel Island is formed by a limestone plateau measuring 34 miles north to south by 10 miles east to west.
 Topography is significantly flat, lacking riverbeds and hill formations.
 Conversely, Cozumel Island counts with an extensive network of subsurface fresh water (aquifer) that silently flows underground through the porous limestone.
 Filtered by the limestone, subsurface fresh water flows to the ocean through underground caverns.
 In some cases, water erosion close to the surface evolve into sink holes (cenotes).
 These underwater environments have a unique endemic biodiversity, which combined with great visibility & unique rock formations create some of the most renowned cave and cavern diving in the world.

-With the purpose of planning your next visit, I have outlined a weeklong program of activities.
-Feel free to review its content, and don't hesitate to contact me for tips and updates.
+With the purpose of planning your next visit, we have outlined a weeklong program of activities.
+Feel free to review its content, and don't hesitate to contact us for tips and updates.